44 Best Shows on Netflix to Watch This August

-Summer is here, and as the warmer weather comes, so does a bounty of TV shows you can watch on Netflix.
-If you're looking for a fresh crop of nostalgia titles, new seasons, and breakout shows to entertain while keeping cool inside, you've come to the the right place (and yes, we're definitely talking about The Umbrella Academy).
+The dog days of summer are at its peak, but don't worry—you can always take shelter from the sweltering weather with bounty of Netflix TV shows.
+If you're looking for a fresh crop of nostalgia titles, new seasons, and breakout shows to entertain while keeping cool inside, you've come to the the right place.

 The streaming service is home to plenty of other things to watch—we've got lists of the best horror movies on Netflix if you're craving a good scare, best romantic movies on Netflix if you're in a lovesick mood, Black history movies on Netflix if you want to educate yourself, plus kids' movies on Netflix for the little ones—but movies can only take you so far (and fill so many hours).
 If you're really looking for an hours-long binge-watch opportunity, turn to one of these Netflix TV shows.

-One of the top shows on Netflix since its launch, Stranger Things is now on its fourth season, with the second part expected to drop in July.
+One of the top shows on Netflix since its launch, Stranger Things is now on its fourth season, with the second part out now.
 It follows a crew of adorable, slightly nerdy pre-teens as they face unexpected supernatural activity in their unassuming hometown.
 With nostalgia, mystery, horror, and strong friendships, it's got something for everyone.
 Season 4 picks up six months after the Battle of Starcourt, as the gang struggles with the aftermath.

 As if social media isn't stressful enough, let's put $100,000 on the line.
 In The Circle, contestants are isolated in their own apartments, and can only communicate to the other contestants via a social media app.
 Everyone is periodically asked to rate their fellow contestants, with top vote-getters becoming "Influencers" and the low-rankers being eliminated (and the most popular contestant winning the cash prize).
 But here's the catch: People can choose to be whoever they want to be in the competition, meaning that sweet "girl-next-door" you've been flirting with might be a middle-aged man.
 Hey, with all the catfishing and fake identities adopted on the web, it's really not that far of a stretch from reality.